evolutiatech/evolutiatech/README.md

 • For AI Help: https://www.deepseek.com

-• For AI LOCALHOST GPT4ALL - TEST LAB: https://www.nomic.ai/gpt4all
+• For AI LOCAL GPT4ALL - TEST LAB: https://www.nomic.ai/gpt4all

 • For Trained AI - TEST LAB: